THE CHALLENGE

 SpeedFusion: More Than Simple Failover

 Standard failover means your backup connection takes over when the primary fails.
-The switchover takes seconds, sometimes longer, and active sessions often drop.
+Switchover takes seconds, sometimes longer, and active sessions often drop.
 SpeedFusion works differently.
 It bonds multiple WAN connections into a single encrypted tunnel, distributing packets across all available links simultaneously.

-If one link degrades or drops entirely, traffic continues flowing over the remaining connections without any interruption.
+When one link degrades or drops entirely, traffic continues flowing over the remaining connections without interruption.
 VoIP calls stay connected.
 Video conferences continue without freezing.
 Cloud application sessions remain active.
-Users at the branch do not notice the failure at all.
+Users at the branch notice nothing.

-SpeedFusion also includes Forward Error Correction, which duplicates critical packets across multiple links to protect against packet loss.
-For applications like voice and video where even brief quality drops are noticeable, this makes a measurable difference to user experience.
+Forward Error Correction duplicates critical packets across multiple links to protect against packet loss.
+For voice and video, where even brief quality drops are noticeable, this makes a measurable difference.

 Centralised Control